Mating of gastropods: Apophallation

 After sperm transfer a process termed apophallation, or penis amputation, may take place.
 This is a lengthy process whereby the penis of one or both slugs is chewed off using the radula.
 In the case where one penis is chewed off, this is usually done by the other slug.
 A replacement penis does not grow back.
 Apophallation is most widely found in Ariolimax species, which have internal sperm exchange.
 In these slugs, apophallation is only an occasional occurrence which follows a period of struggle and pulling by the owner.
-This suggests it is a ‘last resort’ if the penis becomes stuck in the genital tract of the partner slug.
+This suggests it is a 'last resort' if the penis becomes stuck in the genital tract of the partner slug.
 Once a penis is severed, it is usually eaten by the partner.
 The reason the penis gets eaten is unclear, although it could simply be a source of nutrients.
 Apophallation may be made necessary in order for separation to occur by the partner tightly gripping the penis via a special muscle of the female reproductive tract.
 Apophallation may benefit the amputator because it prevents the amputee from mating again in the near future, which would result in sperm competition.
 The amputee is at least prevented from mating in the future as a male, which could divert resources from producing eggs with the amputator's sperm.

 In addition to Ariolimax species, autoapophallation (self-amputation) has been documented in Deroceras laeve.
 Here, it is a regular part of mating, although the penis does not get trapped in the other slug (as there is external sperm transfer), and may occur because the amputee's penis retraction ability has been inhibited by the partner by transfer of a secretion.
 As a result, these individuals can no longer mate, and are only able to reproduce uniparentally.
 Aphallic individuals of Ariolimax species are still able to mate, but only as females, as they have intromission and internal sperm exchange.

 Freshwater snail sexual selection

 The freshwater snail Physa acuta is a self-fertile organism that can be exposed either to strong sexual selection or to self-fertilization depending on its mode of reproduction.
 Noel et al. used Physa acuta to experimentally determine whether accumulation of deleterious mutations is avoided by inbreeding populations of the snail, as well as by outbreeding populations undergoing sexual reproduction.
-Inbreeding promotes the homozygous expression of deleterious recessive mutations in progeny, thus exposing these mutations to selective elimination because of their deleterious affect on the progeny.
+Inbreeding promotes the homozygous expression of deleterious recessive mutations in progeny, thus exposing these mutations to selective elimination because of their deleterious effect on the progeny.
 Outbreeding sexual reproduction allows females to select male mating partners with smaller mutation loads thus also leading to a reduction of deleterious mutations in progeny.
 Noel et al. concluded that both outbred and inbred populations of Physa acuta can efficiently purge deleterious mutations.